 - Consider the total cost of ownership: Factor in both upfront costs and ongoing expenses like subscriptions, training, maintenance, and upgrades.

 - Return on investment (ROI): Estimate how the technology will save time, reduce costs, or improve revenue over time.
+Dan George's article on HR financial literacy can help here.

 4. Involve stakeholders

-- Get buy-in: Present your findings to key stakeholders (e.g., leadership team, department heads) and explain the benefits, costs, and risks.
+- Get buy-in: Present your findings to key stakeholders (e.g. leadership team, department heads) and explain the benefits, costs, and risks.

 - Collaborative decision-making: Ensure all departments affected by the new technology have a say, especially IT, HR, or finance.